rohanmaddamsetti/pseuPIRA/README.md

 **pseuPIRA.py** is a pipeline for estimating plasmid copy number (PCN) from microbial genome sequencing data.
 It combines **themisto** for pseudoalignment and **minimap2** for multiread mapping.
 This project uses **uv** to manage dependencies and packaging.

-We thank Jia Lu and Zhengqing Zhou for extensive testing on the MIT computing cluster and the Duke Compute Cluster.
-Testing on MacOS done by Rohan Maddamsetti and Irida Shyti.
+We thank Jia Lu and Zhengqing Zhou for extensive testing on the MIT computing cluster and the Duke Compute Cluster (DCC).
+Testing on DCC and MacOS done by Rohan Maddamsetti and Irida Shyti.

 ---